Artezaru/pysdic/docs/source/api_doc/mesh_3d.rst

 Accessing Mesh3D attributes
 -------------------------------------------

-The attributes of a PointCloud3D object can be accessed as follows:
+The  public attributes of a Mesh3D object can be accessed using the following properties:

 .. autosummary::
    :toctree: ../generated/